michael-grunder/ols-benchmark/README.md

 - Drop additional PHP configuration snippets into `/usr/local/lsws/lsphp83/etc/php.d/` via Dockerfile edits or bind mounts.
 - Need other PECL modules or system packages?
 Extend the `RUN` block in `docker/openlitespeed/Dockerfile` following the existing pattern.
 - Add benchmarks or fixtures under `www/`; the entrypoint seeds a simple `index.php` only when the directory is empty.

+### WordPress helper script

+- `./get-wordpress.sh` is a convenience script that preps a fresh WordPress tree tailored to this stack.
+  - It fetches the current upstream archive when `www/` does not yet contain `wp-config-sample.php`.
+  - It creates `wp-config.php` if needed and swaps the database name, user, password, and host to the Compose defaults (`wordpress` / `wordpress` / `wordpress` @ `db`).
+  - It appends `define('FS_METHOD','direct');` when missing so core updates and plugin/theme installs work without prompting for FTP credentials.
+- After the script finishes, bring the services up with `docker compose up` and complete the WordPress installer at `http://localhost:8080`.

 ### Useful commands